-- 1. complete application to the program - 2. the achievement of a cumulative grade point of 3.25 or higher, and - 3. the completion of BIOL 151 and 152, PSYC 238, (up to one course repeat for a nursing support course) - 4. score of Proficient on the TEAS Test (Test of Essential Academic Skills) (ATI) given during the fall semester of the freshman year - 5. the completion of the health form - 6. evidence of current CPR certification; negative TB test and a criminal background evaluation determines a Nursing student's strengths and weaknesses in basic math, science, reading, English, and English language usage, as well as general background knowledge.
-The TEAS test is given to nursing students during the first weeks of the fall semester.
+- 1. complete application to the program - 2. the achievement of a cumulative grade point of 3.25 or higher, and - 3. the completion of BIOL 151 and 152, PSYC 238, with a grade C or higher (up to one course repeat for a nursing support course) - 4. score of Proficient on the TEAS Test (Test of Essential Academic Skills) (ATI) given during the fall semester of the freshman year - 5. the completion of the health form - evidence of current CPR certification; negative TB test and a criminal background evaluation score in the "Proficient" range for acceptance into the nursing major.
+The TEAS (Test of Essential Academic Skills) determines a Nursing student's strengths and weaknesses in basic math, science, reading, English, and English language usage, as well as general background knowledge.

 The School of Nursing uses the TEAS (Test of Essential Academic Skills) as its diagnostic measure of basic skills.
-Applicants must score in the "Proficient" range for acceptance into the nursing major.
-The TEAS (Test of Essential Academic Skills)
+Applicants must